-- The DOF/VPAA Office will email a draft of the contract letter to the Department Chair or Program Director.
-PLEASE READ IT CAREFULLY before giving final approval to ensure that all agreed-upon terms are included. - A return date is generally set for two weeks from the date of the contract letter.
-The DOF/VPAA/ADOF for Personnel, Development, and Diversity will request the chair or director to follow-up with the candidate if s/he has not returned the signed letter by the due date.
+The DOF/VPAA Office will email a draft of the contract letter to the Department Chair or Program Director.
+PLEASE READ IT CAREFULLY before giving final approval to ensure that

+- all agreed-upon terms are included. - A return date is generally set for two weeks from the date of the contract letter.
+The DOF/VPAA/ADOF will request the chair or director to follow-up with the candidate if s/he has not returned the signed letter by the due date.